arblane/buttsbot-firebot-setup/README.md

 # buttsbot-firebot-setup
 Firebot setup to buttify chat messages.
 Modifed morningstargg's version to add in a Channel Point redemption to change the word for the current stream and responses.

+# Compatibility
+ + Firebot 5.59.2+

 # Install
++ Download
+    + Buttsbot in Firebot.firebotsetup
-+ Download the file "Buttsbot in Firebot.firebotsetup"
++ Import the downloaded file
-+ Import setup for Firebot by going to Settings > Setups > Import Setup.
-+ Choose the file "Buttsbot in Firebot.firebotsetup" from the location you just downloaded it to, then click Import setup.

 # Usage

 ## Requirements for Chat
 + Chat users should opt-in and can opt-in or out at any time.
-Create a timer based announcement or just let your chat know in some way.
+    + Create a timer based announcement or just let your chat know in some way.
 + Chat user can not be a known bot or the streamer.

 ## Commands for Chat